AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 mutually unambiguous (simple) representation.
 This comparison can

-be generalized to infinite sets: if exactly one
+be generalized even to infinite sets: if exactly

-element from the second set can be assigned to each element from
+one element from the second set can be assigned to each element

-one set so that all elements from the second set are assigned, we
+from one set so that all elements from the second set are

-say that both sets have the same cardinality .
+assigned, we say that both sets have the same cardinality.

 The cardinality of a set is a generalization of the concept of

 size to infinite sets.
-The power of the set is denoted by the
+The cardinality of the set is denoted by

 letter of the Hebrew alphabet, which can be written in the Greek

-" (the Hebrew character is its mirror image; it is not
+(the Hebrew character is its mirror image; it is not available in

 The most basic example of an infinite set

-is the set of all natural numbers N(positive
+is the set of all natural numbers N

-elements can be arranged in some infinite sequence and assigned
+whose elements can be arranged in some infinite sequence and

-to each element a natural number corresponding to its order in
+assigned to each element a natural number corresponding to its

-that sequence (the sequence can be "numbered") has the
+order in that sequence (the sequence can be "numbered")

-same cardinality as the set of all natural numbers N -
+has the same cardinality as the set of all natural numbers N

-such sets are called countable , their the power
+- such sets are called countable, their the

-The set of all rational ones is also countable
+The set of all rational numbers is also

 numerator and denominator are integers; such fractions can then